-Classes and laboratory sessions will be held at the Université Paris Diderot (Paris 7) in the Lavoisier building, which is a short walk from the Seine river waterfront.
+Classes and laboratory sessions will be held at the Université de Paris in the Lavoisier building, which is a short walk from the Seine river waterfront.
 Participants will stay at the Park & Suites hotel (4 min. walk from Lavoisier).
 Lunches will be provided at the Buffon Faculty Club restaurant (2 min. walk from Lavoisier) and will be joined by the LEM teaching team.

 The 2020 session now closed for application.
 Please fill the online form to apply to be informed about the 2021 session.